Perfect Sampling for Hard Spheres from Strong Spatial Mixing: Introduction

+We proceed by defining strong spatial mixing for a Gibbs point process exactly as in Definition~\ref{def:ssmHS}.
 Our next result is a near-linear expected time perfect sampling algorithm for Gibbs point processes interacting via finite-range, repulsive potentials under the assumption of strong spatial mixing. \begin{theorem} Suppose $\phi$ is a finite-range, repulsive potential on $\R^d$ and suppose $\phi$ exhibits $(a,b)$-strong spatial mixing up to $\lambda$ for some constants $a, b >0$.
-Then there is a perfect sampling algorithm for the Gibbs point process defined by $\phi$ and activity functions bounded by $\lambda$ on boxes $\region $ in $ \R^d$ with expected running time $O \left( \volume{\region} \log ^{O(1)} \volume{\region} \right)$. \end{theorem}
+Then there is a perfect sampling algorithm for the Gibbs point process defined by $\phi$ and activity bounded by $\lambda$ on boxes $\region $ in $ \R^d$ with expected running time $O \left( \volume{\region} \log ^{O(1)} \volume{\region} \right)$. \end{theorem}

 One difference between this algorithm and the hard-sphere algorithm of Theorem~\ref{mainThmHardSphere} is that this algorithm needs knowledge of the constants $a,b$ in the assumption of strong spatial mixing, whereas the hard-sphere algorithm does not.